 If you’re looking for a good iron fallout remover, then check out Bilt Hamber Korrosol.
 It’s my go to choice because it’s very cheap and cost-effective.
 It does a great job at decontaminating the paint, without being too aggressive.

 Of course, you don’t need to use an iron fallout or tar remover that often.
-Every 3 months on a daily driver that’s stored outside is more than adequate.
-Often, using chemical decontamination every 6-12 months is sufficient for most cars.
+Every 6 months on a daily driver that’s stored outside is usually adequate.

 Keeping a Coated Car Contaminant Free